nizaamomer/nuxt-notify/README.md

 Advanced toast notifications for **Nuxt 3 / Nuxt 4** with **Tailwind CSS** and **Nuxt Icon** — clean UI, actions, avatars, progress, themes, and per-toast Tailwind overrides.

 > Maintained by **Nizam Omer** (`nizaamomer`)
+> Official site: https://nuxt-notify.nizaamomer.com/ (Docs + Playground)
 > Website: https://www.nizaamomer.com
 > Repository: `nizaamomer/nuxt-notify`

+---

+## Requirements

+- **Tailwind CSS is required for styling.**
+  `nuxt-notify` uses Tailwind utility classes for its UI.
+Without Tailwind, toasts will render but appear unstyled.

+- **@nuxt/icon is required for icons.**
+  If you use icons (default behavior), install `@nuxt/icon`.
+Without it, icons will not render.

 ---